LinusGro/MentorPi_ris/README.md

 ```bash
 ping <hostname>
 ```
-Where <hostname> must be replaced by the hostname you chose when initializing the Raspberry Pi.
+Where <hostname> must be replaced by the hostname you choose when initializing the Raspberry Pi.
 Make sure that the robot is powered on and connected to the same network (not eduroam as this might cause problems) as your computer.
 If the ping is sucessful, no further steps are required.
 If this ping is not successful the connection between to VM and the robot could not be established.
 A first step would be to set the VM's network properties to "Bridged" instead of "NAT" (default).
 This will expose the VM directly to the network and therefore might be solving the problem.
 If the ping is still not returned you will have to do further troubleshooting by yourself.
 If you cannot make this work, we recommend visiting the consultation hours.
 <br>
 <br>